 A UE is not expected to be configured to monitor more than

-- 6 SPDCCH candidates on a service cell in a subslot if the higher layer parameter dl-TTI-Length is set to 'subslot'
+- 6 SPDCCH candidates on a service cell in a subslot if the higher layer parameter dl-STTI-Length is set to 'subslot'

-- 12 SPDCCH candidates on a serving cell in a slot if the higher layer parameter dl-TTI-Length is set to 'slot'.
+- 12 SPDCCH candidates on a serving cell in a slot if the higher layer parameter dl-STTI-Length is set to 'slot'.

 A UE is not expected to monitor SPDCCH candidates over more than

-- 16 SCCEs on a serving cell in a subslot if the higher layer parameter dl-TTI-Length is set to 'subslot'
+- 16 SCCEs on a serving cell in a subslot if the higher layer parameter dl-STTI-Length is set to 'subslot'

-- 32 SCCEs on a serving cell in a slot if the higher layer parameter dl-TTI-Length is set to 'slot'
+- 32 SCCEs on a serving cell in a slot if the higher layer parameter dl-STTI-Length is set to 'slot'

 A UE is not expected to monitor more than numberOfBlindeDecodesUSS DCI blind decodes on PDCCH/EPDCCH and SPDCCH UE-specific search space(s) in a subframe if the UE indicated capability numberOfBlindeDecodesUSS .